AppMaintainers/book-my-house/TASKS.md

-# Dear candidate!
+# Dear Candidate!

-I hope you successfully prepared the project with the instructions in the [Readme](README.md) and ready to solve some exciting exercises.
+We hope that you had no trouble following the [Readme](README.md) instructions.
+Now that you're all setup, let's solve some exciting exercises!

-Let me remind you that you do NOT need to finish all the exercises in order to succeed.
-We'd rather like to learn the way you think, solve problems and your general knowledge on the topic by watching you work, than to just discuss the sheer number of LoC you wrote.
+Let us remind you that finishing every exercise is NOT a requirement.
+We do NOT measure your performance by the sheer amount code you've written.
+Instead, we are much more excited to see the way you think and solve problems.

-If you come across an obstacle which proves to be difficult, feel encouraged to ask us anything!
-We'll be glad to answer or ask some leading questions.
-(Or just utilize Google, StackOverflow or https://guides.rubyonrails.org/ to your liking.)
+If you feel a bit stuck or a task proves to be too difficult, feel free to ask for help.
+We're here to give you hints and tips about the topic.
+You are also encouraged to use Google, StackOverflow and https://guides.rubyonrails.org/ .

 I wish you success!

 ## Overview

-Feel free to choose from the following tasks based on your skills and preferences:
+Here you can see the list of all available exercises.
+Choose whichever you'd like and if you're finished with it, move on to the next one!

 * [Pagination](#pagination)
 * [Routing](#routing)